AlleNeri/scheduler-plugins/pkg/optimizedpreemption/README.md

 ## Testing
 As a proof of concept, the only test is a simple working example with a few pods and nodes.
-The cluster used consists of three nodes, created with the default Minikube configuration(2 CPUs and 2GB of RAM).
+The cluster used consists of three nodes, which are created with the default Minikube configuration (2 CPUs and 2GB of RAM).
 To create a cluster like this, run `minikube start` which uses the default configuration.
-The necessary for testing is in the `test-optimized-preemption` directory.
+The essential for this test is in the `test-optimized-preemption` directory.
 To see the plugin in action, after its activation (see the [Running the plugin](#running-the-plugin) section), run the following commands:
 - `watch -n 1 minikube kubectl -- get pods -A -o=wide` to see the pods distribution.
 - `watch -n 1 minikube kubectl -- logs -n kube-system kube-scheduler-minikube` to see the scheduler logs.